gottfriedleibniz/lmprof/README.md

 1. [DevTools Protocol](https://github.com/ChromeDevTools/devtools-protocol/blob/master/json/js_protocol.json) support, e.g., "ProfileNode" and other sampling features that can be mapped to Lua.

 ### TODO
+1. Refactor.
+See the note in the header of lmprof.c.
 1. Handle RDTSC reset and `lu_time` overflows (especially on 32bit builds).
+1. Include support for `<parent, function, line>` triples in [graph.lua](scripts/graph.lua).
+At the moment all records are compressed into the same graph node.
 1. Experiment with non-uniform sampling, e.g., dynamically estimate a `LUA_MASKCOUNT` value that estimates sampling uniformly in the 'time' domain (instead of instructions).
 1. Casting from uint64_t (time/size measurement counters) to lua_Integer creates potential down-casting issues: traceevent_adjust and OPT_CLOCK_MICRO exist as potential solutions.